Logo

 Solidgigs

-Traditional hiring it just as it sounds, you are telling the world “I want to hire a software developer.”
-Your business puts out a job bulletin or posting for the project needed, the skills expected, the nature of the deliverables and what to expect in terms of freelancing compensation on.
+Traditional hiring is just as it sounds: You are telling the world, “I want to hire a software developer.”
+Your business puts out a job bulletin or posting for the project needed, the skills expected, the nature of the deliverables, and what to expect in terms of freelancing compensation.

-While this method has worked for years, it tends to be bureaucratic in nature and takes a long time to complete.
-In fact, many managers feel by the time they are done, they might as well have hired a permanent employee because it is essentially the same process.
+While this method has worked for years, it tends to be bureaucratic and takes a long time to complete.
+In fact, many managers feel that by the time they are done, they might as well have hired a permanent employee because it is essentially the same process.

 The traditional hiring process also tends to rely more on connections and references.
 If the person is a known commodity, he or she has a better chance of being picked than an unknown developer.